 This week on The Buyer’s Seat, I interviewed Drew, a former CFO with about 20 years of experience in retail and financial services, and a member of our advisor network.

 As you know in your selling efforts, we’re now starting to spend more time with our colleagues in finance, than we traditionally have in the past.
 So brought Drew onto the podcast to talk about why that is and how we should be changing our sales approach for this new environment.

-Here are the four key takeaways from the conversation:
+Here are the three key takeaways from the conversation: